-It is widely recognized that pathogens can be transmitted across the placenta from mother to foetus.
-Recent re-evaluation of metagenomic studies indicates that the placenta has no unique microbiome of commensal bacteria.
+It is widely recognized that pathogens can be transmitted across the placenta from mother to fetus.
+Recent reevaluation of metagenomic studies indicates that the placenta has no unique microbiome of commensal bacteria.
 However, viral transmission across the placenta, including transmission of DNA viruses such as the human herpesviruses, is possible.
 A fuller understanding of which DNA virus sequence can be found in the placenta is required.
-We employed a metagenomic analysis to identify viral DNA sequences in placental metagenomes from full-term births (20 births), pre-term births (13 births), births from pregnancies associated with antenatal infections (12 births) or pre-term births with antenatal infections (three births).
-Our analysis found only a small number of DNA sequences corresponding to the genomes of human herpesviruses in four of the 48 metagenomes analysed.
-Therefore, our data suggest that DNA virus infection of the placenta is rare and support the concept that the placenta is largely free of pathogen infection.
+We employed a metagenomic analysis to identify viral DNA sequences in placental metagenomes from full term births (20 births), pre-term births (13 births), births from pregnancies associated with antenatal infections (12 births) or pre-term births with antenatal infections (3 births).
+Our analysis found only a small number of DNA sequences corresponding to the genomes of human herpesviruses in four of the forty-eight metagenomes analyzed.
+Therefore, our data suggests DNA virus infection of the placenta is rare and supports the concept that the placenta is largely free of pathogen infection.